 Top Mops Ltd. are dedicated to safeguarding the personal information under our remit and in developing a data protection regime that is effective, fit for purpose and demonstrates an understanding of, and appreciation for the new Regulation.
 Our preparation and objectives for GDPR compliance have been summarised in this statement and include the development and implementation of new data protection roles, policies, procedures, controls and measures to ensure maximum and ongoing compliance.

-Top Mops Ltd. already have a consistent level of data protection and security across our organisation, however it is our aim to be fully compliant with the GDPR and our preparation has included:
+Top Mops Ltd. already has a consistent level of data protection and security across our organisation, however our compliance with GDPR adds to this, including:

 - Information Audit – carrying out a company-wide information audit to identify and assess what personal information we hold, where it comes from, how and why it is processed and if and to whom it is disclosed.

 - Policies & Procedures – revising and implementing new data protection policies and procedures to meet the requirements and standards of the GDPR and any relevant data protection laws, including: CCTV policy, informing processors of changes, informing staff of changes, revising data deletion and data storage policies and procedures.
 We have opted to use local secure storage of files and back up instead of using third parties.

 - Data Protection – our main policy and procedure document for data protection has been overhauled to meet the standards and requirements of the GDPR.
 Accountability and governance measures are in place to ensure that we understand and adequately disseminate and evidence our obligations and responsibilities; with a dedicated focus on privacy by design and the rights of individuals.